We have implemented further visiting restrictions as a result of the Covid-19 pandemic.

-Exceptions to restricted visiting include:
+Exceptions to restrictions

 - Patients receiving end-of-life care or where there is significant deterioration

 - Patients with a mental health issue such as dementia, a learning disability or autism

 - Parents with babies in the Neonatal Intensive Care Unit (NICU)

 - Parents or appropriate adults visiting their child